jeanlucasc/jeanlucasc/README.md

 - 👋 Hi, I’m @jeanlucasc
 - 👀 I’m interested in ...
 Have a first job as a programmer.
 - 🌱 I’m currently learning ...
-JS and Python
+JS and React.Js
 - 💞️ I’m looking to collaborate on ...
 Growth on both sides
 - 📫 How to reach me ... jeanlucas2105@gmail.com